Italian Lemon Ricotta Amaretti Budino Cake

 What Does Budino Mean?

 Budino is a traditional dessert from Italy.
-It’s a rich, creamy pudding-like cake which can be vanilla or chocolate flavoured.
+It’s a rich, creamy pudding-like cake which can be vanilla or chocolate flavored.
 It’s popular with kids and can be served at a kids’ party in Italy.
-This is also a nice dessert for the grownups.
+This is also a nice dessert for the grownups to make a change from Italian lemon cake.
 Oh, and if you’re making this for kids you might want to omit the rum!

 This cake, made with amaretti cookies and ricotta cheese, has an interesting history.
 Although ‘pudding’ might not sound very exotic or elegant, this dessert proves it can be!
 This is perfect served at Christmas or other holidays.